 A typical score is within 1 point of the mean.

 Question16.
-For the data displayed in the following graphs, determine which data has the higher standard deviation (it is not necessary to do any calculations to answer this question.)
+For the data displayed in the following graphs, determine which data has the higher sample standard deviation (it is not necessary to do any calculations to answer this question.)